 - Even when you’re extra careful, accidents can happen.
 Make sure you know how to handle basic injuries and the proper way to clean a wound and apply a bandage.

 Almost 50% of Halloween fires start because decorations are too close to a heat source like a candle.
-Many of these Halloween mishaps can be avoided by taking simple precautions.
+You can avoid many of these Halloween mishaps by taking simple precautions.

 - Avoid placing lit candles in carved pumpkins.
 Halloween costumes and decorations can catch fire easily, so look for battery-operated candles and tea lights instead.